xavidop/alexa-nodejs-k8s-helloworld/README.md

 ## 5. Helm chart of the Alexa skill

-The test job will execute the unit tests.
+Creating the Helm Chart with our Alexa Skill + MongoDB.
 Check the full explanation [here](docs/HELM.md).
 ## 6. Local development

 How to develop in a Kubernetes environment.
 Check the full explanation [here](docs/LOCAL_DEVELOPMENT_DEPLOYMENT.md).